 Student groups, athletic teams, clubs, class organizations, etc., are recognized by the Board of Education to be a vital part of the educational program.
 Student organizations are to be registered with the school and approved by the Board of Education.
 Student organizations will have a faculty advisor whose primary function is to counsel student members and supervise all activities.
-Student clubs and organizations include: Band, Pep Band, French Club, Chorus, Select Chorus, Mohawk Club, SADD (Students Against Drunk Driving), National Honor Society, Junior National Honor Society, Robotics, Student Newspaper, Odyssey of the Mind, FFA, Drama, Theater, Spanish Club, Student Council, Yearbook, and Seaway Mohawk Chapter.
+Student clubs and organizations include but are not limited to: Band, Pep Band, French Club, Chorus, Select Chorus, Mohawk Club, National Honor Society, Junior National Honor Society, Robotics, FFA, Drama, Spanish Club, Student Council, Yearbook, and Health Club.